jonathanirvings/toki-vm-contest/towns/statement/index.md

 find_town(3)
 ```

 This procedure may call `check_road(0, 1)`, which (in this scenario) returns `true`.
 At this point, there is sufficient information to conclude that town $1$ has at most one outgoing road.
 Therefore, the procedure may return $1$.

+Additionally, this procedure may call `check_road(2, 1)`, which (in this scenario) returns `false`.
+At this point, there is sufficient information to conclude that town $2$ has at most one outgoing road.
+Therefore, the procedure may also return $2$.

 ### Example 2